iszczesniak/cpp/memory/pl.md

-Legacy call conventions required the memory for the return value be the last data on the stack before a function was called, so that it could located with the pointer register.
+Legacy call conventions required the memory for the return value be the last data on the stack before a function was called, so that it could located with the stack register.
 This, however, entailed copying of the return value from that temporary (the last on the stack) location to its final destination, e.g., a local variable.